MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 ## Is there an out-of-the-box integration with Dynamics 365 Field Service?

 Yes, [!include[pn-dyn-365-field-service](../includes/pn-dyn-365-field-service.md)] integration was added in version 104.1907.19001.

+## Can I use the JSON data file generated in Common Data Service when a guide is created to build or extend functionality?

+When you create a guide using the PC app, a JSON data file is automatically created in Common Data Service.
+This file is for internal use only.
+We don't recommend building functionality on top of this file because it may change from time to time.

 ## How do I limit users to a particular Dynamics 365 instance?